University of Missouri Logo

 What is the University of Missouri?

-The black color seems to represent the land since the Morrill law was used to develop the University, which allowed the state to obtain tracts of land for sale and use the money to organize education.
+The black color represents the land since the Morrill law was used to develop the University.
+This law allowed the state to obtain tracts of land for sale and use the money to organize education.

 Overall, the composition resembles an ear, alluding to the fruit of knowledge and many agricultural research programs.

 To the right of the badge is an inscription on two levels.
 At the top is “Mizzou.”
 At the bottom, in smaller letters: “University of Missouri.”
 Both words are the name of the same institution.
 Mizzou comes from an earlier version of the state’s name: “Mizzou-ree.”
 There are now 13 universities in Missouri.
-MU was the first.
-So it was called Old Mizzou.
-So the name stuck and became the institution’s middle name.
+MU was the first, so it was called Old Mizzou.
+The name stuck and became the institution’s middle name.

 University of Missouri Seal Logo

-The seal of the university is on a black background.
+The university seal is on a black background.
 The outer circle shows the name of the institution and the year of its foundation.
 Interestingly, the date is written with Roman numerals.
-The choice shows the versatility of the knowledge received by the students.
+This choice shows the versatility of the knowledge received by the students.

 Inside the seal is a heraldic shield resembling the stretched skin of an animal.
-Its shape refers to the time when the first settlers and natives occupied the territories.
-The shape is typical of most state shields.
+Its shape refers to the time when the first settlers and natives occupied the territories, and it is typical of most state shields.

 The second part features a bear against a purple background.
 Grizzlies used to inhabit almost all of the United States.
 The beast symbolizes strength, assertiveness, and courage.
-It will take effort and struggle to learn and complete the training.
+Learning and completing the training will take effort and struggle.

 The last part is the American coat of arms.